Lymington

 Lymington /ˈlɪmᵻŋtən/ is a port town on the west bank of the Lymington River on the Solent, in the New Forest district of Hampshire, England.

 The town faces Yarmouth, Isle of Wight, to which there is a car ferry service operated by Wightlink.
 It is within the civil parish of Lymington and Pennington.
 The town has a large tourist industry, based on proximity to the New Forest and its harbour.
 It is a major yachting centre with three marinas.
-As of 2015, the parish of Lymington and Pennington had a population of 15,726.
+In 2021 it had a population of 14,858.